Controller Pattern¶

 )

-def get_current_user(self, request: AuthenticatedRequest) -> UserSchema:
+async def get_current_user(self, request: AuthenticatedRequest) -> UserSchema:

 return UserSchema.model_validate(request.state.user, from_attributes=True)

-def handle_exception(self, exception: Exception) -> Any:
+async def handle_exception(self, exception: Exception) -> Any:

 if isinstance(exception, UserNotFoundError):